 Instead of thinking of pulling as a naughty behaviour, remember that your dog is simply trying to communicate what they want.
 Some dogs pull forward to say, “I want to get there.”
 Other dogs pull backwards to say, “I don’t want to go that way.”
 Some dogs plant themselves and don’t want to go forward or back.
 These dogs are usually saying, “I’m uncomfortable and I need a break.”

 Q: Where should I practice?

-A: In the beginning, it’s best to practice somewhere quiet and low-distraction, like a hallway, backyard, underground parking lot, etc. If you don’t have access to any of these, you’ll be jumping straight into medium- to high-distraction environments and that means you will have to be patient, understanding, and bring REALLY great novel treats.
+A: In the beginning, it’s best to practice somewhere quiet and with low-distractions, like a hallway, backyard, underground parking lot, etc. If you don’t have access to any of these, you’ll be jumping straight into medium- to high-distraction environments.
+That means you will have to be patient, understanding, and bring REALLY great novel treats.

 Q: What if my dog pulls?

 A: If your dog pulls, you can say “too bad”, stop moving, and walk back about 10 feet to reset.
 Going in the opposite direction to where your dog is pulling is the most effective and humane punishment.
 Once you get back 10 feet, you can start moving forward again.
 Lather, rinse, repeat.
 Some dogs catch onto this quickly and others take a lot more time.
-It’s you who has to be consistent!
-If you let them pull a few times here and there, you will see this behaviour fall apart.
+It is you who needs to be consistent!
+If you let your dog pull a few times here and there, you will see your polite walking behaviour fall apart.

 Need a refresher on how to effectively train a behaviour?
 Click here.